Ernest MacMillan: Early life and education (1893–1914)

-Ernest Alexander Campbell MacMillan was born in Mimico (Etobicoke), Ontario.
+Ernest Alexander Campbell MacMillan was born in Mimico (Etobicoke), Ontario, the first-born of Reverend Alexander MacMillan (1864-1961), and Wilhelmina "Minnie" Ross (1870-1932).
+His parents had moved to Mimico the previous December, when Rev. MacMillan, educated in Edinburgh, Scotland, was called to be the first resident minister of Mimico Presbyterian Church, that had been formed in 1889.
+His mother, was a third generation of ministers daughters from Scotland, and in her case from Pictou, Nova Scotia.

 His first musical influences were his parents.
 From a very young age, he became fascinated while watching his mother play piano and decided to learn music.
-His father, who was a minister at St. Enoch's Presbyterian Church, bought an organ for a new house the family moved to in 1898.
+His father, who became minister at Toronto's St. Enoch's Presbyterian Church in 1895, bought an organ for a new house the family moved to in 1898.
 The house had an adjoined drawing room and study room, with enough space for both an organ and piano.
 Thereafter, Macmillan was officially hooked.